-The Christmas tree farm that Taylor Swift sang about was in Pennsylvania, but that doesn’t mean you have to leave the city to make your own Christmas magic with your pup!
+The Christmas tree farm that Taylor Swift sang about may have been in Pennsylvania, but that doesn’t mean you have to leave Chicago to make your own Christmas magic with your pup!
 Leash up and check out these dog-friendly Christmas tree farms near Chicago.
 Just make sure Fido knows that peeing on *these* trees will get him on the naughty list.

-Well-behaved pups should on a non-retractable leash.
-We suggest the Stunt Puppy Patio Leash in a festive, Scotsman print.
+Well-behaved pups should be on a non-retractable leash.
+We suggest the Patio Leash in a festive, Scotsman print.

 Your dog’s never met Ben, but she thinks he’s got good tree vibes.
-She’s right, since Ben’s Christmas Tree Farm has beautiful and organic trees in 8 different varieties.
+She’s right, since Ben’s Christmas Tree Farm in Harvard has beautiful and organic trees in 8 different varieties of firs and pines.
+Planning ahead is essential as Ben’s will only be open two weekends this year, November 25-27 and December 3-4, in an effort to maintain a sustainable harvest.
 Free tree shaking and baling are included.
-After you’ve picked your favorite tree, stop by the Warming Barn for a complimentary coffee or hot chocolate.
-Make sure you keep your eyes peeled for a cameo by Santa!
+After you’ve picked your favorite tree, stop by the Warming Barn for a wreath and garland and complimentary coffee or hot chocolate.
+Don’t forget to say hello to the farm animals, including oh-so-cute goats.
+Keep your eyes peeled for a cameo by Santa as you board the horse-drawn or tractor-drawn wagon rides!

-Williams Tree Farm is a bit out of the way, but that means you have 90 minutes to jam out to your dog’s favorite Christmas song, “Howl I Want For Christmas Is You.”
+Williams Tree Farm in Rockton is a bit out of the way, but that means you have 90 minutes to jam out to your dog’s favorite Christmas song, “Howl I Want For Christmas Is You.”
 There’s plenty of variety with firs, spruce, and pine trees that you can purchase pre-cut or cut yourself.
-If you just want to bask in the wintery spirit, a $1 entrance fee per person provides you access to perks like wagon rides, food trucks, and a candy shop with homemade fudge.
+If you just want to bask in the wintery spirit, a $1 entrance fee per person provides you access to perks like horse-drawn wagon rides, food trucks, cabin cafe gift shop, and unlimited pets of their pawsitively perfect farm pups.
 Photos are welcome if you’re trying to get your holiday card done; check out their schedule for when Santa’ll be making a visit.